marcoverl/CVUserGuide/source/ElasticCluster.rst

        one available network (i.e the lan) otherwise, due to a bug with ec2api, the instantiation of slaves fails.

--  You need to have created a SSH key-pair, ad explained in ?.
+-  You need to have created a SSH key-pair, ad explained in :ref:`Creating a keypair<CreatingAKeypair>`.
 This will allow you to log in the master and slave nodes.

--  You need to download the EC2 credentials of the project you want to use (see ?).
+-  You need to download the EC2 credentials of the project you want to use (see :ref:`Accessing the Cloud through the euca2ools EC2 command line tools<AccessingtheCloudthroughEC2>`).
    You can download them from the dashboard as following:

    Open the dashboard, select the project (drop down menu on top left of the dashboard), go to **Compute** |rarr| **API Access** and here click on **Download